Frequently Asked Questions

 What do you feed your cats and kittens?

-Another option for feeding raw is to use TCFeline PLUS Beef Liver Raw Cat Food Premix.
-It is a Premix / Supplement that you mix with your own ground or cubes meat to make a Homemade Raw Cat Food Diet.
+We make our cats and delicious and nutritious Homemade Food using EzComplete Fur Cats.
+It is a Premix / Supplement that you mix with your own cooked meat to make a Homemade Cat Food Diet.
 You can use Any meat appropriate for cat consumption can be used with this premix, such as Chicken, Beef, Buffalo, Turkey, pork rabbit and more.
-Our favorite protein to use is pork as we have found that none of our cats or kittens are sensitive to it.
+Our favorite protein to use is boneless, skinless chicken thighs.

 Do your kittens include a health guarantee?